hitesh70738/project2/README.md

 * Try and use another swarm-worker so there are more containers
 * Add images of the car
 * integrate project tracking with the version control system
+* add a button that refreshes the page

 <h1>Acknowledgements</h1>
 Harry Volker - He has gone above beyond to help with this project and making sure that the fundamentals have been understood.